Constipation

 One common condition caused by excessive straining when going to the toilet is haemorrhoids, also known as piles.
 These are small blood-filled lumps which can occur inside or around the anus.
 They can be painful and bleed when going to the toilet.

-A more severe complication associated with straining on the toilet is prolapses of the rectum or the womb.
+A more severe complication associated with straining on the toilet is prolapse of the rectum or the womb.
 These happen due to the muscles of the area becoming weakened.

 Excessive straining can also lead to a fissure, which is a small painful tear in the skin of the anus which bleeds.

 While laxatives are not usually addictive, it is possible to become dependent on laxatives through overuse for constipation.
-As you use the laxatives more, the body becomes accustomed to their presence and the gut slows down.
-In order to get the gut moving, laxatives would need to be taken.
+As you use the laxatives more, the body becomes accustomed to their presence, and the gut slows down.
+To stimulate the gut, laxatives would need to be taken.
 This can lead to a dependency which can worsen constipation.

 Regularly having constipation can lead to faecal impaction.
 This is when faecal waste backs up in the intestines and prevents you from emptying your bowels.
 If left untreated, faecal impaction can cause severe illness and, in severe cases, death.